swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 generate and serve documentation, run automated tests and code analyzers, or visualize changes to APIs over time.
+For example, by analyzing the interfaces of all submitted packages, an index could allow maintainers to identify the impact of any change to the public API of a package to any registered packages that depend on it.

 The index could also act as a naming authority, designating certain packages with canonical names.
 As a naming authority and software distributor, a centralized index would have a responsibility to ensure the integrity of packages,